-- (a) Any individual who: - (i) is not less than 18 years of age at the date of application; - (ii) in the opinion of the board, is supportive of the objects of the company; and - (iii) has been nominated by another member, may apply to be a member of the company.
+- (a) Any individual who: - (i) is not less than 18 years of age at the date of application; and - (ii) is supportive of the objects of the company;

+may apply to be a member of the company.

-- (b) An application for membership must be in a form approved by the board together with: - (i) any other documents or evidence as to qualification for membership that the board requires; and - (ii) any application fee and membership fee as required by the board.
+- (b) An application for membership must be in a form approved by the board together with: - (i) any other documents or evidence that indicate the individual is supportive of the objects of the company; and - (ii) any application fee and membership fee as required by the board.